jesse-grabowski/pbl4-2024/README.md

 ## Developing Guide

 > [!NOTE]
-> For the operations below, you need to have [Node.js](https://nodejs.org/en/download/package-manager) installed on your computer
+> For the operations below, you need to have [Node.js](https://nodejs.org/en/download/package-manager) installed on your computer.
-> In this project, we use the LTS version (20.18)
+> In this project, we use the LTS version (20.18).
 > The commands are executed in the terminal with 'pbl4-2024' as the working directory

 ```sh